-For the parameters taken throughout this work (summarized in Table~\ref{table:parameters}), the power consumption of the cryogenic stage at temperature $T_{\rm qb}$ is a tiny contribution to the overall power consumption, see e.g.~Fig.~\ref{Fig:P_C-map}c.
-Many of the observations made then followed from this.
+For the parameters taken throughout this work (summarized in Table~\ref{table:parameters}), the power consumption of the cryogenic stage at temperature $T_{\rm qb}$ is a tiny contribution to the overall power consumption; see e.g.~Fig.~\ref{Fig:P_C-map}c.
+Many of the our observations followed from this fact.

-In this appendix, we look at a full-stack in the {\it opposite} situation, where the power consumption is dominated by what happens at temperature $T_{\rm qb}$.
-This is a legitimate situation (and maybe even the generic situation) if the cryogenics are less ideal than we assumed above, and if extra heat must be dissipated at the qubit temperature for any reason.
-The model we take here differs from that elsewhere in this article in two ways: \begin{itemize} \item[(i)] We replace the Carnot efficiency with the efficiency for typical smallscale cryostats, given by a phenomenological formula constructed by fitting data in Ref.~\cite{irds}.
-This formula says the power required to remove heat at a rate $\dot{Q}$ from a cryogenic stage at $T$ is $3.24 \times 10^5 \times \dot{Q} (1-T/T_{\text{ext}})/T^2$, for $T_{\rm ext}=300\,$K. This diverges much faster than Carnot efficient refrigeration at small $T$, so the low temperature stages will contribute a much bigger proportion of the cryogenic power consumption. \item[(ii)] We add an additional heat-load of $50 nW$ per physical qubit at the stage at $T_{\text{qb}}$.
-We took this from Ref.~\cite{krinner2019engineering}, which estimated such an additional heat load in their technology due their flux biasing of each physical qubit to bring it to its operational sweetspot (the flux bias being necessary to compensate for intrinsic magnetic fields). \end{itemize} These two modification greatly increase the power consumption of the part of the cryogenics that extracts heat at $T_{\rm qb}$ with respect to other contributions to the power consumption.
+In this appendix, we look at a full-stack model in the {\it opposite} situation, where the power consumption is dominated by what happens at temperature $T_{\rm qb}$.
+This will be a common situation if the cryogenics are less ideal than we assumed above, and if extra heat must be dissipated at the qubit temperature for any reason.
+The model we take here differs from that elsewhere in this article in two ways: \begin{itemize} \item[(i)] We replace the Carnot efficiency with the efficiency for typical small-scale cryostats, given by a phenomenological formula constructed by fitting data in Ref.~\cite{irds}.
+This formula says that the power required to remove heat at a rate $\dot{Q}$ from a cryogenic stage at $T$ is $3.24 \times 10^5 \times \dot{Q} (1-T/T_{\text{ext}})/T^2$, for $T_{\rm ext}=300\,$K. This diverges much faster than Carnot-efficient refrigeration at small $T$, and so the low-temperature stages will contribute a much bigger proportion of the cryogenic power consumption. \item[(ii)] We add an additional heat-load of $50 nW$ per physical qubit at the stage at $T_{\text{qb}}$.
+We took this from Ref.~\cite{krinner2019engineering}, which estimated such an additional heat load in their technology due their flux biasing of each physical qubit to bring it to its operational sweet-spot (the flux bias being necessary to compensate for intrinsic magnetic fields). \end{itemize} These two modifications greatly increase the power consumption of the part of the cryogenics that extracts heat at $T_{\rm qb}$ with respect to other contributions to the power consumption.